Historia Mundum

 Failed revolts in the 1830s

-The revolutionary wave of the 1830s was successful in bringing moderate rulers to power only in the Western parts of Europe.
-Meanwhile, in countries located more to the East, all social movements were suppressed.
+The revolutionary wave of the 1830s brought moderate rulers to power only in western Europe.
+Farther east, social movements were suppressed.

 • In the Italian Peninsula, the Austrians intervened in favor of deposed governments and quickly reinstated them.